-As of March 31, 2015, sales finance companies' liquidity (cash and unutilized committed lines) was approximately ¥415 billion.
-Additionally, we have a healthy mix of secured (28.8%) and unsecured and other (71.2%) funding sources, which support a stronger balance sheet and incremental liquidity through utilization of unencumbered assets.
+As of March 31, 2016, sales finance companies' liquidity (cash and unutilized committed lines) was approximately ¥558 billion.
+Additionally, we have a healthy mix of secured (27.0%) and unsecured and other (73.0%) funding sources, which support a stronger balance sheet and incremental liquidity through utilization of unencumbered assets.

-The pie chart below describes our diversified funding sources in sales finance business.
+The pie chart on the following page describes our diversified funding sources in the sales finance business.

-During fiscal 2014, we were able to raise new funding through bank loans, asset-backed securities, asset-backed commercial paper, commercial paper and bonds reflecting our diversified access to financing instruments.
+During fiscal 2015, we were able to raise new funding through bank loans, asset-backed securities, asset-backed commercial paper, commercial paper and bonds reflecting our diversified access to financing instruments.

-Sales Finance Business Funding Sources (As of March 2015)
+Sales Finance Business Funding Sources (As of March 2016)